Wreath-like products of groups and their von Neumann algebras II: Outer automorphisms: Constructing groups with prescribed outer automorphisms

 \begin{proof} Let $C$ be a countable group.
 By Proposition \ref{Prop:Embed} applied to the countable group $C\oplus \ZZ$, there exist a finitely generated, torsion-free, residually finite group $S$ and a finitely generated subgroup $M\lhd S$ such that $S/M$ contains a subgroup isomorphic to $C\oplus \ZZ$.
 It follows that $S/M$ contains an infinite index subgroup isomorphic to $C$.
 (The only reason we use $C\oplus \ZZ$ instead of $C$ when applying Proposition \ref{Prop:Embed} is to ensure the infinite index condition.)

-By Corollary \ref{Cor:TrAb}, there exists a torsion-free, non-elementary hyperbolic group $H$ with property (T) and trivial abelianization.
+There exists a non-elementary hyperbolic group $H$ with Kazhdan's property (T).
+For example, we can let $H$ to be a cocompact lattice of $Sp(n,1)$ for $n\geqslant 2$.
+Using Selberg's Lemma and passing to a finite index subgroup if necessary, we may assume that $H$ is torsion-free.
+By Corollary \ref{Cor:TrAb}, we may further assume that $H$ has trivial abelianization.
 Let $G$ and $N\lhd G$ be the group and the subgroup provided by Proposition \ref{Rips} for groups $M\lhd S$ and $N$.
 Note that $G$ is torsion-free and $N$ has property (T) and trivial abelianization being a quotient of $H$.
 Since $G/N\cong S/M$, $C$ embeds in $G/N$.
 Henceforth, we think of $C$ as a subgroup of $G/N$ and denote by $C_0$ its full preimage in $G$.

 By Lemma \ref{Lem:suit}, $N$ is a suitable subgroup of $G$.
-By Proposition \ref{freeCL}, we can choose an element $x\in N$ of infinite order such that $\langle x\rangle $ is a Cohen-Lyndon subgroup of $G$, $\ll x\rr ^G\ne N$, and the quotient group $\overline G= G/\ll x\rr^G$ is torsion-free, ICC, and non-elementary hyperbolic with respect to a subgroup isomorphic to $S$.
+By Proposition \ref{freeCL}, we can choose an element $x\in N$ of infinite order such that $\langle x\rangle $ is a Cohen-Lyndon subgroup of $G$, $\ll x\rr ^G\ne N$, and the quotient group $\overline G= G/\ll x\rr^G$ is torsion-free, ICC, and non-elementary hyperbolic relative to a subgroup isomorphic to $S$.
 In particular, the peripheral subgroup of $\overline G$ is residually finite.